hlzz/hlzz.github.io/_posts/2016-5-20-top3dpapers.md

 *A method to cope with illumination changes in Internet dataset.
 After camera registration, a clustering method is applied and seperate the scene graph into the Day cluster and the Night cluster.
 Dense models are reconstruction seperately, following a fusion process. (sparse -> dense)*

+* Fan, Bin, et al. "Do We Need Binary Features for 3D Reconstruction?."

+*This paper discusses whether it is necessary to use binary features in 3D reconstruction.*

 ### Structure-from-Motion:

 * ***Johannes L. Schönberger, Jan-Michael Frahm.
 Structure-From-Motion Revisited.